Coronary Bypass Surgery

 Bypass surgery is used to redirect blood flow around your clogged arteries, lessening the risk of blood clots and improving oxygen circulation to the heart.

-During coronary bypass surgery, you are placed under general anesthesia while a cardiac surgeon opens your chest to access your heart.
+During coronary bypass surgery, you are placed under general anesthesia while a cardiac surgeon opens your chest to access your heart arteries.
 The surgeon takes a blood vessel from your chest, arm or leg area and attaches (grafts) this artery to your heart.
 This creates a bypass below the clogged section (or sections) of your coronary artery (or arteries), restoring blood flow to your heart.

 Next, the surgeon positions small tubes to drain your chest of any fluid that may accumulate.
 Your surgeon may also attach pacing wires to help your heart beat normally during recovery.